-Nicholas Cueva was born in Dana Point California in 1983.
-He received his MFA from SAIC in 2011 and has lived in New York since.
+Nicholas Cueva was born in Dana Point, California in 1983.
 This is his first solo show in Manhattan.
-His recent solo in 2017 at Five Myles was on Jerry Saltz list of “10 Achievements of 2017”.
-His curation and involvement in the New York area art scene, most notably with the Brooklyn gallery, Underdonk, fuels a scene of incredibly talented artists from whom he draws inspiration.” -Nicholas Cueva at MEN Gallery, https://www.artsy.net/show/proto-gallery-nicholas-cueva-at-men-gallery
+His recent solo in 2017 at Five Myles in Brooklyn was on Jerry Saltz's list of “10 Achievements of 2017.”
+His curation and involvement in the New York-area art scene, most notably with his Brooklyn gallery, Underdonk, fuels a scene of incredibly talented artists from whom he draws inspiration.

-The surfing series is the culmination of a lot of ideas that I've been working with.
-Ultimately, for me, it is an attempt to simplify.
-It is me going back to an early time in my life that I believed had a concrete narrative, and trying to unpack what worked and why it fell apart.
+Nicholas Cueva: The surfing series is the culmination of a lot of ideas that I've been working with.
+Ultimately, for me, it’s an attempt to simplify.
+It’s me going back to an early time in my life that I believed had a concrete narrative and trying to unpack what worked and why it fell apart.
 I've always been introverted, evaluating and re-evaluating everything.

-I've live all across the United States, but surfing culture was my first in real life culture.
+I've live all across the United States, but surfing culture was my first in experience in real-life culture.
 My ethnic heritage was taboo at the time (the Cold War made Cuba a dirty word), and my family eschewed any outward signifiers, searching for a place to belong.
-They eventually my parents landed in a growing post-hippy Christian culture in Seal Beach, California, where I was born.
+My parents landed in a growing post-hippy Christian culture in Seal Beach, California, where I was born.

 I grew up in a community where surfing was not only the norm but also a huge philosophical and theological fulcrum to understand the cosmos.
-The superstructure of my culture at the time was a miracle driven Christianity, which I would see other versions of later in life, in farming communities and the academic communities.
-I eventually abandoned this superstructure in favor of an agnostic art practice but not after attempting to become a pastor and missionary.
-Love it or hate it, miracle driven Christianity is still a core memetic fountain in my mind.
+The superstructure of my culture at the time was a miracle-driven Christianity, which I would see other versions of later in life, in farming communities and academic communities.
+I eventually abandoned this superstructure in favor of an agnostic art practice, but not after attempting to become a pastor and missionary.
+Love it or hate it, miracle-driven Christianity is still a core memetic fountain in my mind.